 We have now seen some infos that are quite universal interest – gamers or video, not DAW use only.
-But another topic that is more prevalent on notebooks and more a concern for music producers is DPC Latency, wich is the micro-stuttering that can afflict windows when the system is being “held” by a badly written driver, service or program – any “background” task.
-Drivers for additional GPUs, wifi card, sensors, even touchscreens can cause micro stutters that will cause crackling even on a super high end laptop.
-This is also the main reason people prefer macs for audio production, as their OS is much better at handling drivers interrupts (and their code is usually much better in the first place).
-The best way to avoid this is going simple – avoid dual gpus, fancy touchscreens and the such.
+There is another issue that is very common on notebooks and more a concern for music producers: DPC Latency, wich is the micro-stuttering that can afflict windows when the system is being “held” by a badly written driver, service or program – any “background” task.
+Drivers for additional GPUs, wifi card, light sensors, touchscreens / touchbars can cause micro stutters that will hurt audio production even on a super high end laptop.
+This is also the main reason people prefer macs for audio production, as their driver stack & OS are not subject to this issue.
+The “general rule” to avoid this is going simple – avoid computers with dual GPU (exp nVidia ones) and fancy touch stuff; some review website like notebookcheck will run DPC Latency check in their tests.

 Example of a bad notebook – i7 10510u Asus ZenBook Duo UX481

 Even though the notebookcheck review might seem positive to the normal user, this 1800 euros notebook is a perfect example of a terrible price/performance device.
 Starting with the basics, we are getting the i7 10510u CPU with just 4 core, 8 thread for an insane amount of money – and it’s the same old intel 2015, 14nm skylake.
 We have a very slim chassis and a huge touchscreen: this means that instead of an efficient cooling system, that portion of the system is actually producing even more heat.
 That’s how, looking in the review, we get a score of arond 530 Cinebench r15 after the first run, while on the same chart an i5 8265u – notice it is supposedly a 2 generation older and lower class cpu – is scoring around 650.
 And a 700 euros Acer laptop powered by Ryzen 4700u scores 1100 points on the same test.

 We can then scroll down to the DPC latency test – the red bar means trouble, probably caused by the touchscreen driver.